Homepage of the site 'What to do with your life?'

 Child

-Spontaneously respects social rules... including when they are clearly contrary to facts and morality.
+Respects social rules spontaneously ... even when they are clearly contrary to facts and morality.

 Adult ₉

-Morals and facts take precedence over social rules and conventions.
+Morality and facts prevail over rules and social conventions.

-Questions to refer to to better understand the two tables above:
+Questions to refer to for better understanding of the two tables above:

-Tell me how you make decisions, I'll tell you who you are
+Tell me how you make decisions, and I'll tell you who you are

 What are the consequences of social ambition?
-The notion of generalized nepotism.
+The concept of generalized nepotism.

 What is the purpose of life?